Vinicius-O-Ferraz/criptography-UFPRE/README.md

 This repository aims to register my studies in the subject of cryptography ministered by Professor Marcelo Gama at UFPR.
 Here, I will compile class notes, solved exercises, and any other relevant material for the course.

+You can check this class code in the criptographyCode folder

 # Introduction

 This project explores the fascinating world of cryptography, from its ancient roots to modern applications.
 It covers various topics: